Table Of Contents

 Benzoyl Peroxide:

 While Benzoyl Peroxide has been shown to help with acne, ingrown hairs, and seborrheic dermatitis, there is no evidence that it has any effect on the Malassezia fungus.
-It may even cause dehydration in some people, causing more harm than good as Malassezia thrives in the presence of a faulty skin barrier, making the disease worse.
+It may even cause dehydration in some people, causing more harm than good, as Malassezia thrives in the presence of a faulty skin barrier, causing you to experience fungal acne-like breakouts.

 The Best Fungal Acne Ingredient Checker

-If you need to know about any other specific ingredients not on the list above then be sure to try our handy fungal acne ingredient checker, an ingredient analyzer tool that gives you specific info on the fungal acne status of the ingredients you enter into it.
+If you need details on any other ingredients not on the list above, then be sure to try our handy skincare ingredient checker, an ingredient analyzer tool that gives you specific info on the fungal acne status of the ingredients you enter into it.

 Looking for some good fungal acne products to try?
 Below, you’ll find a list of some favorites for all skin types—sensitive, dry, oily, normal, and combination skin.